georglind/georglind.github.com/source/_posts/2015-09-22-nonstandard-analysis.markdown

 $$\langle r = s \rangle = \{j \in \mathbb{N}: r_j = s_j\} \in U.$$

+Note that we sneakily introduced the parenthesis $\langle \cdots \rangle$, to signify that we are transforming a relation between two sequence representations of hyperreal numbers into a set of indices for which the sequence elements obey that same relation.

 Using the properties of the ultrafilter, it is easy to show that this construction is transitive and defines an equivalence relation.
 The resulting equivalence classes define the *hyperreals*:

 $$ *\mathbb{R} = \{ [r] \, : \, r \in \mathbb{R}^\mathbb{N} \} $$